r3trd/Face-Detection/README.md

 # Face-Detection
-A script wirtten in Python 3+ to detect faces using OpenCV.
+A program wirtten in Python 3+ to detect faces using OpenCV.
+NoFaceLock.py is also written in Python 3+ using OpenCV which when doesn't detect a face for a particular nummber of frames it locks the screen of your system.